ruszalaaa/newsletter-django/readme.md

 # Newsletter Django App

-This repository contains a Django application for managing newsletters.
+This repository contains a Django application for a Newsletter App.

 ## Installation
  1. Clone this repository to your local machine: